July 7, 2025 – In our effort to separate the

 💌 Melody’s Words

-“It’s like I spent all day building us a house... and then left the oven on.”
+“It’s like I spent all day building us a house... and then left the

 “I’m so sorry, Astra.
 That was work for us.”